Iván Abad Founder & COO

 - Need to work invisibly without participants knowing

-| Convo | Real-time assistance | No | Yes | $14.99/mo |
+| Real-time in-call help | No | Yes, 8-second analysis loop |

 Two different approaches: Otter documents after the meeting, Convo helps during the meeting